 From Michael Chabon, Noir and Niftorim in the North

-Michael Chabon, Pulitzer Prize-winning author of The Amazing Adventures of Kavalier & Clay, has written a new novel that Publishers Weekly describes as a "murder-mystery speculative-history Jewish-identity noir chess thriller."
+Writer Michael Chabon won a Pulitzer Prize in 2000 for his novel, The Amazing Adventures of Kavalier and Clay, in which he imagined the lives of people working on some of the earliest superhero comics.
+He rewrote another chapter of history in The Yiddish Policemen's Union-- a novel Publishers Weekly described as a "murder-mystery speculative-history Jewish-identity noir chess thriller."

-The Yiddish Policemen's Union is a private-eye novel that takes place in a fictional community of Jewish exiles — "the frozen chosen" — displaced to a temporary settlement in Alaska by World War II.
+It's based on an eye-opening premise: What if the fledgling state of Israel had collapsed in 1948 — and in the wake of the Holocaust, part of Alaska had been set aside as a temporary refuge for Jews?

+The novel is set 60 years later; Jewish rights to the district are running out, and it's about to revert to Alaskan control.
+Main character Meyer Landsman is a homicide detective, living in this temporary Jewish homeland and investigating a murder.

 Copyright 2021 Fresh Air.
 To see more, visit Fresh Air.